London City Facts

 Barbican Centre: The home of the London Symphony Orchestra which performs about 90 concerts every year, the Barbican is also a venue for theatre, film, and dance events.

-Royal Albert Hall: Best-known for the BBC Proms, a festival of Western classical music, this grand hall hosts many excellent concerts through the year.
+Royal Albert Hall: Best-known for the BBC Proms, a festival of Western classical music, this grand hall hosts many excellent concerts throughout the year.

-Royal Opera House: This venue, known for its fine acoustics, has hosted some of the world’s best opera artistes in their full-throated splendor, and is considered one of the world’s best opera houses.
+Royal Opera House: This venue, known for its fine acoustics, has hosted some of the world’s best opera artists in their full-throated splendor and is considered one of the world’s best opera houses.

 O2 Shepherd’s Bush Empire: This concert venue seats around 1,300 people, and hosts a variety of cultural events around the year.

-Southbank Centre: This venue has a royal festival hall which seats 3,000 people.
-Also in the complex are the Queen Elizabeth Hall that offers, theatre, jazz and pop music concerts, and the Purcell Room where poetry readings and chamber music events are held.
+Southbank Centre: This venue has a royal festival hall that seats 3,000 people.
+Also in the complex are Queen Elizabeth Hall which offers, theatre, jazz, and pop music concerts, and the Purcell Room where poetry readings and chamber music events are held.

 Old Vic: The place for theatre in London, this is not to be missed for fans of the theatre.

 Sadler’s Wells: Reconstructed on the site of a 17th-century theatre, this venue offers a range of theatrical performances all year round.

 Shakespeare’s Globe: Watch a play from the pit in the new Globe theatre and be transported back to the golden age of Elizabethan England as you experience true Shakespearean theatre.

 London has a range of sporting and cultural events throughout the year.
 Some of London’s major sports tournaments and cultural events are listed below: